openresty/lua-nginx-module/README.markdown

 * `ctx`
 	specify a Lua table to be the [ngx.ctx](http://wiki.nginx.org/HttpLuaModule#ngx.ctx) table for the subrequest.
 It can be the current request's [ngx.ctx](http://wiki.nginx.org/HttpLuaModule#ngx.ctx) table, which effectively make the parent and its subrequest to share exactly the same context table.
 This option was first introduced in the `v0.3.1rc25` release.
 * `vars`
-	take a Lua table as this option's value which holds the values to set the specified Nginx variables in the subrequest.
+	take a Lua table which holds the values to set the specified Nginx variables in the subrequest as this option's value.
 This option was first introduced in the `v0.3.1rc31` release.
 * `copy_all_vars`
 	specify whether to copy over all the Nginx variable values of the current request to the subrequest in question. modifications of the nginx variables in the subrequest will not affect the current (parent) request.
 This option was first introduced in the `v0.3.1rc31` release.
 * `share_all_vars`